Oklukeok/Hello-Microverse/README.md

 ## Getting Started
 To check this project, please follow this steps:
--Download this repository (you can download it by clicking on the green "CODE" button, and then click on the "Download Zip" option).
+- Download this repository (you can download it by clicking on the green "CODE" button, and then click on the "Download Zip" option).
--Extract the .Zip file.
+- Extract the .Zip file.
--Open the folder with your integrated development environment (IDE).
+- Open the folder with your integrated development environment (IDE).

 NOTE:
 This is an early version of the project.
 You will not find any relevant content right now, but you will in the coming soon version.